scikit-learn/enhancement_proposals/slep001/discussion.rst

 Limitations
 ............

-* Introducing new methods, and a new type of estimator object:.
+* Introducing new methods, and a new type of estimator object.
 There are probably a total of **3 new methods** that will get introduced by this
   enhancement: fit_pipe, transform_pipe, and partial_fit_pipe